ktgiahieu/paper-review-assistant/experiments/INTRO_compare_review_be4_after/MODEL_FORMATS.md

     # Existing checks...
     if "sea-e" in model_name_lower or "seae" in model_name_lower: return "SEA-E"
+    elif "cyclereviewer" in model_name_lower or "cycle-reviewer" in model_name_lower: return "CycleReviewer"

     # Add your new model check
     if "your-model-keyword" in model_name_lower: